UHDanke/gd_docs/triggers/follows.md

 Spawn remapping can create multiple instances of the same Advanced Follow trigger.

-Advanced Follow instances are unique for sets of **Target GID**, **Follow GID** and Control ID, spawning a new instance with a set of remaps that was already used by the same trigger will not spawn a new one.
+An Advanced Follow trigger's instances are unique for sets of **Target GID**, **Follow GID** and Control ID.
+Only one instance can be active on the same set of groups, trying to spawn additional ones does nothing.

 ### Priority